softfactories/ai_labs/README.md

    If you use a free trial subscription key, you shouldn't need to change this region.

+ 3. Further Informations and Details see on the Lab PowerPoint slides and [Microsft Document Website for Azure Cognitive Services](https://docs.microsoft.com/de-de/azure/cognitive-services/)

 ### Build and Run the Experiments (Visual Studio)